deveduar/readme-to-obj/README.md

 - Converts sections into a structured object.
 - Saves the result in a `.ts` file for easy integration with TypeScript projects.
 - You can customize which repositories to download the README from.
+- **HTML Generation**: Generates HTML to visualize the README files directly in the browser.

 ## Installation